code-distortion/adapt/README.md

-### I would like to run my tests in parallel using Paratest&hellip;
+### I would like to run my tests in parallel using ParaTest&hellip;

 [paratestphp/paratest](https://github.com/paratestphp/paratest) is a package that splits your test-suite in to parts and runs them in parallel using multiple processes.
-Adapt detects when paratest is being used and creates a distinct database for each process by adding a unique suffix.
+Adapt detects when ParaTest is being used and creates a distinct database for each process by adding a unique suffix.

+### Some of my own code uses transactions&hellip;

+This is fine!
+To maintain a known state, Adapt normally wraps your tests inside a transaction and rolls it back afterwards.
+If your own code uses transactions as well, Adapt will automatically detect that its own transaction was implicitly committed, and will re-build the database for the next test.
+You may wish to turn on the `snapshots.enabled` config setting so sql dumps are created and imported - to save time migrating + running seeders.